-Giving Bru a Second Chance
+Giving Bru Grill and Market a second Chance

 Three years ago I visited a new restaurant in South Orange County called Bru, which looked promising, but ultimately disappointed me because they made too many “safe” choices and some execution issues with the food and service.
 Fast forward three years and I decided to give them another chance.

 Since Bru opened they have gained competitors in South Orange County, mainly from The Blind Pig and BLK burgers.
 Based on my last visit, it appears that the owners have refined their business model, taken a few risks and upped their game to deal with the competition.